 At Dormers Wells Primary School, we value Art and Design as an important part of the children’s entitlement to a broad and balanced curriculum.
-Art and Design provides the children with the opportunities to develop, extend skills and an opportunity to express their individual interests, thoughts and ideas in creative and meaningful ways.
+At the heart of the curriculum is human creativity and we want to stimulate their imagination, engage, inspire and challenge pupils to express their individual interests, thoughts and ideas in a creative and meaningful way.

 Dormers Wells Primary School is a Right Respecting School we follow the UN Conventions Rights for children where we teach children about rights, through rights and for rights.
 We believe children who have understanding of their rights also understand how others and how they should be treated.
 Also, we aim to create a safe environment and atmosphere for our children.
 Rights Respecting gives children a voice to express themselves and challenge any injustices.
 They feel empowered to access information and make informed decisions about their learning, health and wellbeing.
 As a school, we want to equip our children to advocate for rights where they can promote equality, fairness and safety.